Stacer-Varien/LOA-bump/ToS.md

 ## Invite Reward Based Servers
 Invite reward based servers are strictly not allowed to be bump.

-## If your server/ad does not respect the ToS as above, LOA Bump will either leave your server, deletes your ad and your server maybe be blacklisted (in other words, banned from being bumped)
+## If your server/ad does not respect the ToS as above, LOA Bump will leave your server, deletes your ad and your server maybe be blacklisted (in other words, banned from being bumped).
+The developer has the right to remove any server using LOA Bump.